congyulu-bioinfo/PHP/README.md

-Predict short virus query contig
+predict short virus query contig
 -----------
 If your input sequences contain sequences shorter than 12500 bp, the program will automatically identify these short segments and use the corresponding model to predict.